Aaron-Bopp/TIM/40_Evergreens/Nodes in the second brain are made up of impermanent data and permanent metadata.md

 Additionally, when you delete a file, connections that may have existed will disappear, resulting in a loss of data larger than just the data in the file.
 Whether it be the way that note pulled nodes together on the graph, or that it had a \#TO/DO tag that referenced another note, deleting a note will have effects outside its contents: [[Combine notes instead of deleting them to avoid ghost data in a second brain]]

 This is not unique to computerized second brains.
 Have you ever had a word stuck on the tip of your tongue?
 Remembered everything about an event except what happened?
-Our brains are made up of connections through neurons, and even if the destination is gone the connection can remain: [[Nodes in the second brain are an abstraction of our first brain]]
+Our brains are made up of connections through neurons, and even if the destination is gone the connection can remain: [[A second brain should mirror how we think]]

 ### <hr class="footnote"/>